FishHunter FNQ Estuary Sport Fishing Guide

 - If the fishing is tough but you’re confident that you’re fishing where there are barra just keep casting and throw everything in the box at them until you get the strike.
 Don’t be afraid to stay on the spot and keep fishing until you catch one.

 Will’s Barra Fishing Tackle

 - An 8-17lb or 10-20lb line class rod coupled with a 3000 size reel, 20-30lb braid and 35-55lb leader will cover most Wet Tropics barra fishing in rivers and estuaries.

 Will’s Suggested Lures For Barramundi

 - Gold Bomber Long A’s are a staple in most Queensland barra anglers arsenal, and they work as well in the wet tropics as anywhere else.
-Will likes these when the water is under a metre deep and fishes them with slow twitches and pauses.
+Will likes these shallow running hard bodies when the water is under a metre deep and fishes them with slow twitches and pauses.
 The idea is to create the maximum action you can achieve without moving the lure forward.